Berkeley-CS61B/website-fa23/materials/proj/proj1c/index.md

 set up for Project 1C!**

 In order to implement the following methods, you should start by copying and pasting your Project 1A and Project 1B implementations of `LinkedListDeque` and `ArrayDeque` into the relevant files in your `proj1c` directory.
+Please keep `package deque`.

 {% include alert.html type="warning" content="
 Important: Because of the way that the `Deque` interfaces were structured in Projects 1A and 1B, you'll need to implement the